 Every car dealer that sells electric cars has at least one charging point and may allow customers to charge for free.
 In our view, though, that’s far from a realistic as an ongoing solution.

 Firstly, car dealers are often in places that are out of your way (although the better ones will offer decent coffee and a waiting lounge).
-Secondly, the point is usually in use recharging their own demonstration vehicles.
+Secondly, the point is usually in use to recharge their own demonstration vehicles.
 And finally, have you seen how packed dealer car parks are?
 It can be impossible to park anywhere.

 Hotels